rladigital/rla-static-site/src/pages/work/fca-group.md

       Chrysler, Abarth and Fiat Professional), 315 dealer branches, 6 regions, 10 principal brand clients and 14 secondary clients across sales, product, training, Aftersales and Financial Services.
-    image: /img/test1.png
+    image: /img/2674x1218 fca email examples- real phone.jpg
     parallax: true
-    stacked: true
     title: THE PROJECT
-    video: ''
-  - description: ''
+  - description: >-
-    image: /img/test2.png
+      The key to driving dealer engagement was a combination of both our unique portal technology and the quality of our in-house dealer service infrastructure.
+Interaction through the portal had to be seamless, intuitive and deliver to dealer needs.
+The FCA portal  we created provided complete transparency on dealer performance and marketing activity, meaning RLA could deliver a proactive service, focusing on underperforming dealers and assisting them to improve sales.
+    image: /img/2674x1218 fca portal - real laptop.jpg
     parallax: true
-    stacked: true
     title: THE STRATEGY
     video: ''
   - description: >-
-      A modular Cortex solution was implemented, including Synapse (our data unification platform) and Territory (our branch marketing platform).
-The project resulted in a 52% saving in the total programme budget versus previous suppliers, an 80% reduction on Cost Per Lead for targeted Facebook campaigns, and a 324% growth in voluntary branch advertising asset usage over 3 years.
-    image: /img/test3.png
+      In three years, amongst the plethora of KPI measures for each brand, we are extremely proud to have achieved the following selection of results:

+      * 324% growth in voluntary branch advertising asset usage over 3 years

+      * 41% increase in Digital Asset usage

+      * 52% saving in the total programme budget versus previous suppliers

+      * Supported Jeep sales growth by 612%

+      * 80% Cost Per Lead Reduction
+    image: /img/2674x1218 fca 500 carousel.jpg
     parallax: true
-    stacked: true
     title: THE OUTCOME
-    video: ''
-  - image: /img/test4.png
+  - {}
-    parallax: false
-    stacked: true
-    video: ''
-excerpt: How Cortex unified the FCA group.
+excerpt: How RLA unified the FCA group.
 solutionsList:
   - Brand Desire
   - Customer Acquisition